upptalk/upptalk.js/doc/chat_and_sms.md

 client.exec('chat', message);
 ```

-Please note that for file message you can directly send a File or Blob instance.
+Please note that for file message you can directly define a File or Blob instance.
 In this case, a progress event is trigerred.
 The progress event matches the upload progress of the file.

 ```javascript
 var message = {